Share

 Adjunct Instructor, Marquette University

 Mark, a retired school counselor, is an experienced presenter and trainer who has presented at the national, state and district levels.
 He is described as a quiet leader who enjoys telling stories to illustrate his points.
 Mark has served as president of both ASCA and the Wisconsin School Counselor and worked as a school counselor for more than 20 years.
-ASCA award Mark the Mary E. Gehrke Lifetime Achievement Award in 2004.
+ASCA awarded Mark the Mary E. Gehrke Lifetime Achievement Award in 2004.

 Joni Shook